 Nikon’s Aculon is one of the most widely used pairs of budget binoculars in outdoor sports–from hunting to fishing to birdwatching–which is why it’s at the top of my best binoculars under 100 list.

-This is a fantastic piece of optics equipment that gives you a wide field of view, multi-coated lenses and well-made aspherical glass elements that make sure you are getting stellar image quality, even from so-called “budget binoculars.”
+This is a fantastic piece of optics equipment that gives you a wide field of view, fully multi coated lenses and well-made aspherical glass elements that make sure you are getting stellar image quality, even from so-called “budget binoculars.”

-Ultralight, an easy-to-use smooth central focus knob that allows for quick focusing and rubber-armoured coating to make sure these don’t slip out of your hands, the Aculon A211 8×42 are the best binoculars under 100 on the market, for use in a wide range of different conditions.
+Ultralight, an easy-to-use smooth central focus knob that allows for quick focusing and rubber armor coating to make sure these don’t slip out of your hands, the Aculon A211 8×42 are the best binoculars under 100 on the market, for use in a wide range of different conditions.

 |Objective Lens Diameter (mm)||42|